-FDI flows are expected to decline by 10-15 per cent in 2016, but to pick up over the medium term the persistent weakness of aggregate demand, sluggish growth in some commodity exporting countries, effective policy measures to curb tax inversion deals and a slump in MNE profits in 2015 to the lowest level since the global economic and financial crisis of 2008-2009.
+FDI flows are expected to decline in 2016 in both developed and developing economies, barring another wave of cross-border megadeals and corporate reconfigurations.
+UNCTAD forecasts that FDI flows are likely to contract by 10-15 per cent in 2016, reflecting the fragility of the global economy, the persistent weakness of aggregate demand, sluggish growth in some commodity exporting countries, effective policy measures to curb tax inversion deals and a slump in MNE profits in 2015 to the lowest level since the global economic and financial crisis of 2008-2009.
 Elevated geopolitical risks and regional tensions could further amplify the expected downturn.
 Over the medium term, FDI flows are projected to resume growth in 2017 and to surpass \$1.8 trillion in 2018.